 What is a complaint?

-TAROE Trust were involved in the development of the Housing Ombudsman Service’s Complaint Handling Code.
+TAROE Trust were involved in the development of the Housing Ombudsman Service’s Complaint Handling Code (link to updated Code from April 2022).
 This Code includes a definition of a complaint as follows:

 an expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the organisation, its own staff, or those acting on its behalf, affecting an individual resident or group of residents.